s1n7/odin-recipes/README.md

 # odin-recipes
-This project is purely HTML.
-Its purpose is to deepen my HTML knowledge and make use of the core HTML elements and their attributes etc.
+This is an HTML and CSS project.
+Its purpose is to deepen my HTML and CSS knowledge and apply my knowledge on a small real-world project.